 To meet the definition of a qualifying relative, the dependent must:

-- Have a gross income, as defined by federal law, under the threshold amount for the tax year.
-As of January 2023, the latest revision of IRS Publication 501 states the threshold is $4,400 or more.
+• Have a gross income under $4,400, as defined by federal law.
+The threshold amount for the tax year, as of January 2023, via the latest revision of IRS Publication 501 puts the threshold at $4,400 or more.

 Examples of Qualifying Dependents